jimmylevell/crowd-overview/ObjectCounter/readme.md

 ***StrongSort***

-Existing Multi-Object Tracking (MOT) methods can be roughly classified as tracking-by-detection and joint-detection-association paradigms.
-Although the latter has elicited more attention and demonstrates comparable performance relative to the former, we claim that the tracking-by-detection paradigm is still the optimal solution in terms of tracking accuracy.
-In this paper, we revisit the classic tracker DeepSORT and upgrade it from various aspects, i.e., detection, embedding and association.
-The resulting tracker, called StrongSORT, sets new HOTA and IDF1 records on MOT17 and MOT20.
-We also present two lightweight and plug-and-play algorithms to further refine the tracking results.
-Firstly, an appearance-free link model (AFLink) is proposed to associate short tracklets into complete trajectories.
-To the best of our knowledge, this is the first global link model without appearance information.
-Secondly, we propose Gaussian-smoothed interpolation (GSI) to compensate for missing detections.
-Instead of ignoring motion information like linear interpolation, GSI is based on the Gaussian process regression algorithm and can achieve more accurate localizations.
-Moreover, AFLink and GSI can be plugged into various trackers with a negligible extra computational cost (591.9 and 140.9 Hz, respectively, on MOT17).
-By integrating StrongSORT with the two algorithms, the final tracker StrongSORT++ ranks first on MOT17 and MOT20 in terms of HOTA and IDF1 metrics and surpasses the second-place one by 1.3 - 2.2.
-Code will be released soon.
+StrongSort revisits the classic tracker DeepSORT and upgrades it from various aspects, i.e., detection, embedding and association.
+The resulting tracker sets new HOTA and IDF1 records on MOT17 and MOT20.

 Based on [7]